 This committee works to promote professionalism within the legal community and to encourage public awareness of the HBA’s commitment to its mandate on professionalism.
 The committee also coordinates the HBA Mentor-Mentee Program.

-For more information on this committee, contact HBA Projects and Events Director Bonnie Simmons at bonnies@hba.org or (346) 471-3418.
+For more information on this committee, contact HBA Associate Director of Community Engagement and Initiatives Georgina Peña at georginap@hba.org or (346) 471-3310.

 Additional Resources